Mubarokahh/tooling/README.md

 ## How to use this repository..
 The build is automatically triggered by a git push to your feature/[branch]

-## First clone the repository to your workstation
+## First clone the repository to your workstation...
 ```
 $ git clone https://gitlab.com/propitix/microservices/php-frontend.git
 $ cd frontend-propitix